Africa

 Day 9

-Here you will be met and transferred to your hotel in the capital of the state of Amazonas.
+You will be met at Alta Floresta Airport and transferred to your lodge in the Amazon Rainforest.

-Check in and relax in your warm tropical rainforest surroundings, before visiting the home of a local Amazonian resident.
+Check in and relax in your warm tropical rainforest surroundings.
 In the evening board we a motorised canoe to search for caiman (small alligators) by spotlight.

-Today is devoted to exploring the birds and wildlife of the amazing Amazon Rainforest.- a 2.7-million sq. mile (6.7 million sq. km) conservation area that is the largest in the world, spreading across nine countries - Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname and French Guyana.
+Today is devoted to exploring the birds and wildlife of the Amazon Rainforest - a 2.7-million square mile (6.7 million sq. km) conservation area that is the largest in the world, spreading across across nine countries - Brazil, Bolivia, Peru, Ecuador, Colombia, Venezuela, Guyana, Suriname and French Guyana.

 Your guide will accompany you along the many trails that wind through the rainforest and navigate the waterways by motorised canoe.
 As you walk through woods and past waterfalls, you can marvel at the magnificent trees and the extraordinary variety of orchids, bromeliads, ferns, begonias, lichens and mosses that grow here.